bjssacademy/fundamentals-clean-code/04thinkingbig.md

 - global variables
 - anything specific to one implementation instead of all
 - public helper functions
-- public variables - include properties and getter/setter methods
+- public variables - including properties and getter/setter methods

-Avoiding these in our designs makes our code simpler to reason about.
+Avoiding these _wherever possible_ in our designs makes our code simpler to reason about.

 ### Fixing the leak